Seattle University Executive and Leadership Team

 What roles are included in Seattle University’s leadership team?

-The leadership team of Seattle University includes roles such as Chief Financial Officer, Vice President, Finance & Chief Financial Officer, President - Society of Women Engineers, President, President of Board of Regents.
+The leadership team of Seattle University includes roles such as Chief Financial Officer, Vice President, Finance & Chief Financial Officer, President, Senior Executive Coordinator To the President, President.